Psychology imagery with brain lit up by setting sun

 Organizational psychology is more focused on group dynamics than the closely related field of industrial psychology, which is more orientated towards the individual employee experience.
 The two subfields combine to form the industrial-organizational (I-O) branch of psychology.

-With training in organizational psychology, potential jobs include: human resources (HR) manager, organizational development consultant, research psychologist, talent management specialist, and training and development specialist.
+With training in organizational psychology, potential jobs include: organizational psychologist, human resources (HR) manager, organizational development consultant, research psychologist, talent management specialist, and training and development specialist.

 If you just want to work in business in a psychology-relevant field, you can do so without advanced psychological training.
 Job options for Bachelor of Psychology graduates include HR assistant manager, marketing assistant, and social media manager.